massalabs/massa/docs/rfc_ledger_unif.md

     * remove entries for which Amount = 0
 * if slot S was the last of cycle C:
   * set complete=true for cycle C in the history
-  * compute the seed hash and send a message to the multithreaded draw computer and cache for cycle C+3
+  * compute the seed hash and notifies the `PoSDrawer` for cycle C+3

+### PoSDrawer

+The `PoSDrawer` system is shared through an RwLock to many modules.

+It efficiently draws PoS selections in separate threads to not block the execution thread that feeds it with seed hashes and roll distributions.

+It stores the draws once they are available.
+If a module asks PosDrawer for a draw that was discarded (too old) or not computed yet, it returns the corresponding error.

+This module computes draws in a multithreaded way using Xoshiro256++ jumps https://docs.rs/rand_xoshiro/latest/rand_xoshiro/struct.Xoshiro256PlusPlus.html#method.jump

 ### Speculative PoS changes